sanjayh94/MusicApi/README.md

 # MusicApi
-A MusicApi Web API application built using the .NET 6 Web API framework and MongoDB that retrieves a list of tracks for a given word using the Audio Network API.
+A MusicApi Web API application built using the .NET 6 Web API framework and MongoDB that aggregates music data using the Audio Network API.

 ## Architecture Diagram